mikemadison13/Drupal-GovCon-2017/docroot/profiles/contrib/lightning/README.md

   * Images
 * Drag-and-drop bulk image uploads.
 * Image cropping.
+* Support for creating slideshows and carousels of media assets.
 * Ability to create new media through the media library (/media/add)
 * Ability to embed tweets, Instagrams, and YouTube/Vimeo videos directly into CKEditor by pasting the video URL